apache/arrow-site/_posts/2022-10-07-arrow-parquet-encoding-part-2.md

 In order to encode lists, Parquet stores an integer *repetition level* in addition to a definition level.
 A repetition level identifies where in the hierarchy of repeated fields the current value is to be inserted.
 A value of `0` means a new list in the top-most repeated list, a value of `1` means a new element within the top-most repeated list, a value of `2` means a new element within the second top-most repeated list, and so on.

-*Protip*: for the topmost level list, the number of zeros in the `repetition` levels must match the number of rows.
+A consequence of this encoding is that the number of zeros in the `repetition` levels is the total number of rows in the column, and the first level in a column must be 0.

 Each repeated field also has a corresponding definition level, however, in this case rather than indicating a null value, they indicate an empty array.

+The example above would therefore be encoded as

 ```text